ScrappyCocco/DirectX-DXR-Tutorials/README.md

 I will also document some parts of the code using Markdown, so that someone who is new in the topic is able to read and understand the basic concepts just giving a look from the Repository.

 The tutorials are in order of increasing difficulty and complexity, and each one require you to understand what has been done in the previous ones.
 Also because every tutorial starts with the code of the previous one, adding or changing some functions.
+More tutorials might be added in the future.

 ## Requirements